Adam Jones (American football): 2007–present

 On May 7, 2007, Jones was stopped at 12:45 a.m. on Interstate 65 heading into downtown Nashville after an officer clocked him on radar at 79 miles per hour in a 55 miles per hour zone.
 Jones was driving the red 2004 Cadillac XLR Roadster which had been seized in the April 2006 cocaine bust, and which he had bought back from the police at auction.

 On June 18, 2007, Jones was sought by police for questioning after a shooting at an Atlanta strip club allegedly involving members of his entourage.
 According to police at the scene, Jones was not present during the shooting, and was not being charged.

 On August 13, 2007, regarding the February Las Vegas strip club incident, Jones told Bryant Gumbel of HBO Sports' Real Sports with Bryant Gumbel he was innocent and had never hit the stripper or told anyone he was going to kill them.
 When asked about friend and convicted drug dealer Darryl Moore, Jones said that he did not know Moore was a drug dealer and felt surprised and betrayed.
 Jones also said he did not think he got a fair say in his April meeting with NFL commissioner Roger Goodell.

 On January 15, 2008, Jones was accused of hitting a woman in a strip club in Atlanta, Georgia on the morning of January 3.
 The woman, Wanda S. Jackson, was seeking an arrest warrant.

-On June 21, 2008, the Associated Press reported Jones' $1.5 million home was in foreclosure.
+On June 21, 2008, the Associated Press reported Jones's $1.5 million home was in foreclosure.
 The home and 30 acre, located in a Nashville suburb, was sold June 27 on the steps of the Williamson County Courthouse.
 Soon after, Jones decided he only wanted to be known as "Adam Jones" or "Mr. Jones," in an attempt to separate himself from his troubled past.

 On October 8, 2008, Jones was involved in an altercation with his bodyguard in a Dallas hotel.
 Although there was no police report, nor was anyone arrested or charged, Jones was suspended for a minimum of four games by the NFL for violating the league's personal conduct policy.
 On October 16, Jones entered an alcohol rehabilitation center.